pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 Interventions that included hand hygiene promotion were also more effective that interventions that did not.

+> **Glossary**
+> - Interrupted time series studies are observational clinical studies (unlike randomised controlled trials) which measure the impact of an intervention as it is introduced, by looking a change in the temporal trend in an outcome of interest.
+- Clostridioides difficile*, also known as *C. difficile* or *C. diff*, is bacteria that can infect the bowel and cause diarrhoea.
+This infection is the most common side effect of antibiotics.
+It can spread easily to others and can put other vulnerable hospital patients at risk of serious harm.
+{:.message}

 ## Implementation of stewardship interventions

 Globally, antimicrobial stewardship programmes are now established in most hospitals in high-income countries.
 The degree to which they are operational and active has been investigated in several surveys.

-Howard et al. (#Howard2015) surveyed 660 hospitals across a total of 67 countries.
+Howard et al. ([2015](#Howard2015)) surveyed 660 hospitals across a total of 67 countries.
 Fifty-eight percent of hospitals had a dedicated antimicrobial stewardship committee in place, with the highest proportion in North America and Europe (66%) and a very low proportion in Africa (14%).

 This proportion ranged between 5 and 16% on other continents.
 Despite this, 62% of hospitals reported having established local stewardship guidelines